 The views from the Santa Maria Basilica

-The palms inside the city of Elche form one of the most beautiful parks I´ve ever been to – it even reminds of me an oasis.
+The palms inside the city of Elche form one of the most beautiful parks I´ve ever been to.
+It even reminds me of an oasis or one of Spain´s magical forests.
 While it was extremely hot outside – strolling down the park´s alleys was quite pleasant.
-Honestly, I´ve never realized palms would have this refreshing effect on me… Moreover, the park had some rare palm species, so a simple walk also ended up being quite informative.
+Honestly, I´ve never realized palms would have this refreshing effect on me… Moreover, the park had some rare palm species, so a simple walk also ended up being a cultural visit as well.

 The Trident/ The composition of these 3 symmetric branches is very rare in a plant world